showmeyourhits/adventofcode/README.md

 ## day 16

 Dynamic programming problem.
 Build graph of connected valves.
 Finds distances with WFI algorithm (new find), then iterate over combinations of not empty valves.

+## day 17

+Tetris.
+Tip to right side to be able to add height more easily.
+Add fuckload of memory and cut height to make it work for 1 trillion.